kubermatic/docs/content/kubermatic/master/advanced/proxy_whitelisting/_index.en.md

 github.com
 ```

-## Certificate Manager (if used)
+## Cert-Manager (if used)
-For creating certficates with let's encrypt we need access:
+For creating certificates with let's encrypt we need access:

 ```bash
 https://acme-v02.api.letsencrypt.org/directory